Features Tools Pricing Docs Contact Dashboard

 Latitude / Longitude → Plus Code

-Quick version: that short code Google Maps shows you — like 87G8Q23F+8Q — is a Plus Code, and this tool turns it into regular latitude/longitude you can use anywhere.
-Paste the code, get the coordinates.
-Or type a lat/long and it spits out the matching Plus Code, the same one Google would show for that spot.
+Quick version: a short location reference like 87G8Q23F+8Q is a Plus Code, and this tool turns it into regular latitude/longitude you can use anywhere.
+Paste the code to get the coordinates, or type a lat/long to create the matching Plus Code.

 Great for sharing a precise location that has no street address, or for decoding a code someone sent you.
 Runs entirely in your browser — no account, no upload.